Logical fermions for fault-tolerant quantum simulation: Background

 \subsection{Logical Majorana codes}

 Like Majorana surface codes, qubit surface codes \cite{Kitaev:1996a, Kitaev:1997a, Kitaev:1997b, Bravyi:1998a, Freedman:2001b, Bombin:2006a, Bombin:2007d, Anderson:2011a} can be defined using a rotation system that describes a graph embedding combinatorially \cite{Sarkar:2021a}.
-As with Majorana surface codes, we will only consider a narrow subclass of such codes, namely those defined by face-two-colorable graphs containing squares and digons embedded on a disk in which one associates qubits with vertices and checks with faces.
-(The ``face'' outside the graph in the disk might not be able to be consistently colored with all the other faces.)
-The checks for one face color can be associated with a tensor product of Pauli $X$ operators on a face's incident qubits and the checks for the other face color can be associated with a tensor product of Pauli $Z$ operators on a face's incident qubits.
+As with Majorana surface codes, we will only consider a narrow subclass of such codes, namely those defined by face-two-colorable (``checkerboardable'') graphs containing squares and digons embedded on a disk in which one associates qubits with vertices and checks with faces.
+(The ``face'' outside the graph in the disk might not be able to be consistently colored with all the other faces \cite{Sarkar:2021a}.)
+A check of one face color can be associated with a tensor product of Pauli $X$ operators on its incident qubits; a check of the other face color can be associated with a tensor product of Pauli $Z$ operators on its incident qubits.
 Alternatively, all checks can be given the same local structure by a set of local basis changes, turning it into a so-called $XZZX$ code \cite{Bonilla:2020a}.
-Because these codes are embedded on a disk, we call them qubit surface-code patches.
+Because these qubit surface codes are embedded on a disk, we call them qubit surface-code patches.

-We will only need to consider two families of qubit surface code patches, the tetron and hexon families, in which the graphs are portions of a square lattice with digons around the perimeter alternating in such a way that there are only four or six disconnected external boundary colors, as depicted in Fig.~\ref{fig:tetron-hexon-surface-codes}.
-Topological quantum codes that have the property that the boundary color is permitted to change, or in which the face coloring cannot be maintained consistently internally, have been explored in multiple contexts~\cite{Bombin:2010b, Kitaev:2012a, You:2012a, You:2013a, Yoder:2017a, Brown:2017a, Kesselring:2018a, Brown:2020a, Lavasani:2018a, Barkeshli:2019a, Zhu:2020a}.
-Borrowing the language of Ref.~\cite{Bombin:2010b}, we will call the defects at the transition points for the tetron and hexon qubit surface code families \emph{twist defects}, or just \emph{twists}, for brevity.
+The number of logical qubits encoded by a surface code patch is related to its number of boundary components, where each boundary component can be associated with a logical operator, as described in Ref.~\cite{Kesselring:2018a}.
+Because of this, the perimeter can be described by a cycle graph, in exactly the same way that Majorana cycle codes are described.
+The locations where the boundary type changes are called \emph{corner twists}, following terminology used in Refs.~\cite{Bombin:2010b, Kitaev:2012a, You:2012a, You:2013a, Yoder:2017a, Brown:2017a, Kesselring:2018a, Brown:2020a, Lavasani:2018a, Barkeshli:2019a, Zhu:2020a, Bombin:2021a}.
+Examples of surface-code patches with perimeters that can be described by the $C_4$ (tetron) and $C_6$ (hexon) cycle graphs are depicted in Fig.~\ref{fig:tetron-hexon-surface-codes}.